Brainstorming is one of the most effective ways for people to problem solve, generate ideation across teams, and innovate.

 It’s a method of processing and creating information that is as old as the hills, and for good reason — it simply works.

-The “brainstorming” element is crucial here, as those who turn to crowdstorming typically do so because there is a problem that needs to be solved.
-It can be viewed as a collaborative method for fixing an issue or preparing a product/service for launch, and it’s catching on like wildfire.
+The “brainstorming” element is crucial here, because professionals who turn to crowdstorming usually have a problem that needs to be solved.
+It can be viewed as a collaborative method for fixing an issue or preparing a product/service for launch.

-While elements of crowdstorming have been around for quite sometime, the process (and term) itself is relatively new.
+Elements of crowdstorming have been around for a while, but the process (and term) itself is relatively new.

-For many years, in-house brainstorming had been the secret weapon for many businesses.
-A challenge would present itself, and an individual or team within an organization would sit down to come up with and outline any/all potential solutions.
+For many years, in-house brainstorming was the secret weapon for many businesses.
+A challenge would present itself, and an individual or team in an organization would sit down to outline any/all potential solutions.

-When crowdsourcing first began to enter into the collective consciousness of the business community, it was viewed as somewhat of a happy accident.
-Companies could now turn to the Internet to find unbiased opinions about their products and services, which could then be used to streamline future projects and improve product development.
+When crowdsourcing became a bigger trend for business development and customer retention, many looked at it as a happy accident.
+Companies turned to the internet to find unbiased opinions about their products and services to streamline future projects and improve product development.

-Some businesses would actively call upon consumers for opinions, while others would sit back and simply take note of comments being made without their intervention.
+Some businesses would actively seek consumers for their opinions, while others would take note of comments posted without their intervention.

 Crowdsourcing added a major “social” element to the business landscape, allowing companies and consumers to interact in ways that were never before possible.

-Crowdstorming, then, is one of the most modern and forward-thinking ways to tackle a difficult situation, and it’s only going to increase in popularity as more and more people become aware of how to harness its power.
+This makes crowdstorming one of the most modern business communication trends and forward-thinking ways to tackle a difficult situation.
+Here’s how to harness its power.

-The first type, In its simplest form, crowdstorming is used as a means for coming up with ideas, which could include plans for a marketing campaign, ideas for developing new prototypes, etc. Typically, either a specific community or the general public will be called upon in hopes of gaining this information — remember that targeting isn’t necessarily “better” than looking to the general public for ideas.
+The first type of crowdstorming is used for generating ideation, which could include plans for a marketing campaign or ideas for developing new prototypes.
+Typically, a specific community or the general public are the target audience for gaining this information from — remember that targeting isn’t necessarily “better” than looking to the general public for ideas.

 Secondly, on a more complex level, there may be additional tasks associated with crowdstorming.
-At this stage of the collaboration process, a second or third group may be tasked with rating and evaluating a set of ideas created by the first group.
-This can be thought of in terms of being a filtration process of sorts, thinning out the herd of ideas until only those which are most viable remain.
+At this stage in the collaborative brainstorming process, a second or third group may be tasked with rating and evaluating a set of ideas created by the first group.
 More often than not, companies that embrace crowdstorming end up at this point in the process when looking to develop a new product or service, as extra levels of validation can help to ensure that a launch is successful.

 And the third most common type of crowdstorming is perhaps the most complex of all, thanks to the fact that the crowd is responsible for nearly every aspect of the process.
 In some scenarios, there are no means other than turning to crowds when attempting to source feedback or ideas.
 This is a common situation that happens with start-ups, as they don’t usually have the same resources to go off of that an established business might.
 Even though there is more room for error the more complex a crowdstorming project gets, true magic can happen when everything comes together at this level.

-The most important difference to note between internal and external crowdstorming comes down to the fact that the former makes use of a crowd that is well-known to the company conducting the research.
-It could come in a variety of different forms, ranging from simple questions to employees from management (in which answers would be aggregated) to a dedicated portal created specifically for the submission of ideas and feedback.
+The most important difference between internal and external crowdstorming is internal crowdstorming focuses a crowd that is well-known to the company conducting the research.
+It could come in a variety of forms, ranging from simple questions to employees from management (in which answers would be aggregated) to a dedicated portal specifically for the submission of ideas and feedback.